RaphaelSackey/Bathroom-view-public/README.md

 #Public Restroom Locator Web Application

 **Overview**
 This web application helps users locate public restrooms based on their current location.
 It leverages a variety of technologies including Google Cloud, AWS RDS, Flask, and RESTful APIs to provide a seamless user experience.

+**colaboration**
+This application was developed collaboratively with one other team member using the agile process.
+We conducted regular sprint meetings for planning and reviewing our progress, which facilitated continuous integration and iterative development.

 **Features**
 -User Authentication: Users can sign up, log in, and have their sessions verified.